Stephen Paget

 Stephen Paget (17 July 1855 – 8 May 1926) was an English surgeon and pro-vivisection campaigner.
-He proposed the "seed and soil" theory of metastasis, which claims the distribution of cancers are not coincidental.
+On the basis of the works of Fuchs (see below), he proposed the "seed and soil" theory of metastasis, which claims the distribution of cancers are not coincidental.
 He was the son of the distinguished surgeon and pathologist Sir James Paget.

 Biography

 Paget was born on 17 July 1855 at Cavendish Square, London.
-He was the fifth child and fourth son of Sir James Paget (1814–1899).
+He was the fifth child and fourth son of surgeon and pathologist Sir James Paget (1814–1899).

 Paget was educated at Shrewsbury School.
 He matriculated at Christ Church, Oxford in 1874, graduating B.A. in 1878 (M.A.
 1886).
 He was a student at St Bartholomew's Hospital and obtained the F.R.C.S. in 1885.
 He was elected assistant surgeon to the Metropolitan Hospital and was surgeon at West London Hospital.
 He was surgeon to the Throat and Ear Department at Middlesex Hospital.

 Paget died in Limpsfield on 8 May 1926.

 Proposed theory

-Paget has long been credited with proposing the "seed and soil" theory of metastasis, even though in his paper "The Distribution Of Secondary Growths In Cancer Of The Breast" he clearly states "…the chief advocate of this theory of the relation between the embolus and the tissues which receive it is Fuchs…".
-Ernst Fuchs (1851-1930) an Austrian ophthalmologist, physician and researcher however, doesn't refer to the phenomenon as "seed and soil", but defines it as a "predisposition" of an organ to be the recipient of specific growths.
+Paget has long been credited with proposing the seed and soil theory of metastasis, though in his paper "The Distribution Of Secondary Growths In Cancer Of The Breast" he states "…the chief advocate of this theory of the relation between the embolus and the tissues which receive it is Fuchs…".
+Ernst Fuchs (1851–1930) an Austrian ophthalmologist, physician and researcher however, does not refer to the phenomenon as "seed and soil", but defines it as a "predisposition" of an organ to be the recipient of specific growths.
 In his paper, Paget presents and analyzes 735 fatal cases of breast cancer, complete with autopsy, as well as many other cancer cases from the literature and argues that the distribution of metastases cannot be due to chance, concluding that although "the best work in pathology of cancer is done by those who… are studying the nature of the seed…" [the cancer cell], the "observations of the properties of the soil" [the secondary organ] "may also be useful..."

 Approbation of Louis Pasteur

 In addition to other publications, he also wrote a book about Louis Pasteur titled Pasteur and After Pasteur.
 Pasteur's life is discussed from his early life through his accomplishments.
-Paget wrote this book in memoriam of Pasteur's life, and in the preface he states, "It has been arranged to publish this manual on September 28th, the day of Pasteur's death.
+Paget wrote the book in memoriam of Pasteur's life, and in the preface he states, "It has been arranged to publish this manual on September 28th, the day of Pasteur's death.
 That is a day which all physicians and surgeons -- and not they alone -- ought to mark on their calendars; and it falls this year with special significance to us, now that his country and ours are fighting side by side to bring back the world's peace."